Fair Simulation for Nondeterministic and Probabilistic Buechi Automata: a Coalgebraic Perspective: Conclusions and Future Work

 On decidability and complexity, while the obtained simulation notion for NBTAs is decidable if the state spaces are finite, the decidability of that for PBWAs is still open even for finite-state systems.
 Obviously it is one of possible directions of future work.

 We are also interested in automatic discovery of simulations---via mathematical programming for example---and its implementation.
 In this direction of future work we will be based on our previous work~\cite{urabeH14CONCUR,urabeH17MatrixSimulationJourn}.
-Another direction is to use the current results for \emph{program verification}---where the $\mathsf{Integer}$ type makes problems inherently infinitary---exploiting our non-combinatorial presentation by equational systems.
+Another direction is to use the current results for \emph{program verification}---where the $\mathsf{Integer}$ type makes problems inherently infinitary---exploiting our non-combinatorial presentation by equational systems that allows infinite state spaces.
 We could do so automatically by synthesizing a symbolic simulation or, interactively on a proof assistant.